Brickworks/Nucleus/docs/flight_altctrl_conops.md

     4. If the GPS module cannot obtain a solid lock, fall back to barometric altitude for this phase.

-5.  **Barometric altitude hold (Cruise)** Once the vehicle is near the target altitude and has reached a steady state, transition to _cruise_ mode to maintain an altitude near the target for an extended period of time.
+5. Once the vehicle is near the target altitude and has reached a steady state, transition to _cruise_ mode to maintain an altitude near the target for an extended period of time.
     1. Use barometric altitude to equalize to an isobaric layer of the atmosphere corresponding to a calibrated approximate altitude.
     2. This control mode uses less control mass because it is able to equalize